logo

 Axis Integrated Mental Health has an established procedure for Spravato treatment, beginning with a 60-minute psychiatrist appointment.
 If Spravato is appropriate for you, your provider discusses its benefits and obtains insurance authorization for you.

 Following approval, treatment begins as soon as possible.
-For the first four weeks, you attend two treatment sessions a week, then for the second four weeks, you have one session a week.
-After eight weeks, you enter a maintenance phase where you receive top-up treatments as required.
+For the first month, you attend two treatment sessions a week, then for the second month, you have one session a week.
+After eight weeks, you enter a maintenance phase where you receive treatments as required.
+Read our article about Spravato Costs and watch the patient testimonial below to learn more.

 How does ketamine work for mental health?

 People with depression have fewer synapses — the connections between neurons (nerve cells) — in the brain’s mood center.
-Ketamine improves the brain’s chemical links and increases communication between the neurons.
+Ketamine helps to proliferate new synapses, improves the brain’s chemical links, and increases communication between the neurons.
+We dive more deeply into the role neuroplasticity plays in mental health in Rewiring the Mind: How Psilocybin, Ketamine, and TMS Reshape Neuroplasticity

-Ketamine therapy also uses neuroplasticity principles (how the brain reacts and changes over time) to help the brain function better and improve mood.
+Ketamine therapy also uses neuroplasticity principles (how the brain reacts and changes over time) to improve mental health.

 Brain synapses exposed to ketamine can regrow and produce more links between neurons.
 This affects how parts of your brain controlling logic and emotion speak to each other, resulting in a fast antidepressant effect.

-Ketamine can treat the following mental health conditions:
+Ketamine or esketamine can treat the following mental health conditions:

 Treatment-resistant depression